-An application form must be completed by anyone applying for a post within the Authority.
-It may also apply to volunteers where the role applied for involves working with children; young people and vulnerable adults (see the Volunteering Strategy for more information).
+An application form must be completed by anyone applying for employment within the Authority.
+It may also apply to volunteers where the role applied for involves working with children, young people and vulnerable adults.
+See the Authority's Volunteering Handbook for more information.
 The application form must include a full employment history.

 Two referees must be supplied as part of the application process.
-Where the post holder may be in regular contact with children, young people or vulnerable adults the Authority will try to ensure that at least one of these referees can provide information about the applicant's experiences working or volunteering with children, young people and/or vulnerable adults
+Where the post holder may be in regular contact with children, young people or vulnerable adults the Authority will try to ensure that at least one of these referees can provide information about the applicants experiences working or volunteering with children, young people and/or vulnerable adults

-At the interview at least one member of the selection panel will have specialist understanding of effective recruitment within this safeguarding policy.
+At the interview, at least one member of the selection panel will have specialist understanding of effective recruitment within this safeguarding policy.

 A Disclosure and Barring Check will take place if the role applied for fulfils the criteria for such checks as shown below.
-This includes where appropriate, a check for criminal records in line with the Disclosure and Barring Service (DBS) processes and code of practice.8
+This includes, where appropriate, a check for criminal records, in line with the Disclosure and Barring Service (DBS) processes and code of practice.

 Posts identified as requiring 'disclosure' include ranger teams, both Discovery Rangers and Delivery Rangers, and other staff whose role involves regular unsupervised activity with children, young people and/or vulnerable adults.
-This includes staff involved in Your Park and those at National Park Centres, who carry out similar duties and also volunteers carrying out similar duties.
-Until all relevant checks have been carried out staff will not work in an unsupervised capacity and it is the manager's responsibility to monitor this.
-9
+This includes staff involved in projects, and those at National Park centres, who carry out similar duties, and volunteers carrying out similar duties.
+Until all relevant checks have been completed satisfactorily, individuals will not work in an unsupervised capacity and it is the manager's responsibility to monitor this.

-However, a police check will not necessarily reveal an offender as not all people who abuse children are known to the police.
+However, a police check will not necessarily reveal an offender, as not all people who abuse children are known to the police.
 Therefore the recruitment and selection procedures must be followed and must be robust.

 The Authority is committed to equality of opportunity and therefore having a criminal record will not necessarily bar someone from working with us.
-An objective assessment of risk will be undertaken by the relevant Team Leader, the Safeguarding Lead and the Personnel Manager (refer to the Authority's policy statement on the recruitment of ex-offenders for more detail).
+An objective assessment of risk will be undertaken by the relevant Team Leader, the Safeguarding Lead and the HR Manager (refer to the Authority's policy statement on the recruitment of ex-offenders for more detail).